Estimating Global Errors in Time Stepping: Numerical results

-We next analyze the convergence properties of the methods discussed here.
+\paragraph{Convergence analysis} We next analyze the convergence properties of the methods discussed here.
 In Fig. \ref{fig:nr:conv} we show the convergence of the solution and of the error estimate.
 Here we illustrate the convergence of GEE methods of orders 2 \eqref{GLM:E:s2:p2:RK:A4} and 3 \eqref{eq:GLyy:third:order} for problem [Prince42] \eqref{eq:Prince_1978_(4.2)}.
-The methods converge with their prescribed order; moreover, the error estimate also converges with order $p+1$, as expected from \eqref{eq:high:order:estimate}.
-In Fig. \ref{fig:nr:conv:principal:error} we show the behavior of global error estimation when using [A:ExPrErEq], methods with the exact principal error equation \eqref{eq:ExactPrincipalError}.
-Here we use method \eqref{eq:Prince:1988:2} \cite[(3.11)]{Prince_1978}, which fails to capture the error magnitude as discussed in \cite{Prince_1978} because the estimated error is several orders of magnitude smaller that the true global error.
+All GEE methods introduced in this study converge with their prescribed order; moreover, the error estimate also converges with order $p+1$, as expected from \eqref{eq:high:order:estimate}.
+In Fig. \ref{fig:nr:conv:principal:error} we show the behavior of global error estimation when using methods satisfying the exact principal error equation.
+Here we use method \cite[(3.11)]{Prince_1978}, which fails to capture the error magnitude as discussed in \cite{Prince_1978} because the estimated error is several orders of magnitude smaller than the true global error.

+In Fig. \ref{fig:cond:error:error} we illustrate the effect of having different coupling conditions satisfied.
+In particular, if $\GLMB\GLMU$ is not diagonal, the GEE may not converge at all (see Fig. \ref{fig:cond:error:a}).
+This method is obtained by replacing the first row of $\GLMB_{y\tilde{y}}$ by [0,0,1] and $\GLMU_{y\tilde{y}}= { }^T$ in \eqref{GLM:E:s2:p2:RK:1:GLyy}.
+If $\GLMB\GLMU$ is diagonal but $\GLMB\GLMA\GLMU$ is not, the method may converge more slowly to the asymptotic regime as the high-order error coupling terms become negligible (see Fig. \ref{fig:cond:error:b}).
+In Fig. \ref{fig:cond:error:c}, we show the convergence for the same problem when both $\GLMB\GLMU$ and $\GLMB\GLMA\GLMU$ are diagonal.